- 1 Monsters and the Environment

 Extreme cold (a really cold day in an arctic area or cold desert) deals 1d6 points of lethal damage per minute (no save).
 In addition, a character must make a fortitude save (Challenging DC for the CR of the area, +1 per previous check) or take another 1d6 points of Non-Lethal Damage.

 - Characters walking on ice must spend 2 squares of movement to enter a square covered by ice, and the DC for Acrobatics checks increases by +5.
 Characters in prolonged contact with ice might run the risk of taking damage from severe cold.

 Darkvision allows many characters and monsters to see perfectly well without any light at all, but characters with normal or low-light vision can be rendered completely blind by putting out the lights.
-Torches or lanterns can be blown out by sudden gusts of subterranean wind, magical light sources can be dispelled or countered, or magical traps might create fields of impenetrable darkness.
+Torches or lanterns can be blown out by sudden gusts of subterranean wind, magical light sources can be dispelled, or magical traps might create fields of impenetrable darkness.

 In many cases, some characters or monsters might be able to see while others are blinded.
 For purposes of the following points, a blinded creature is one who simply can't see through the surrounding darkness.

 Creatures blinded by darkness lose the ability to deal extra damage due to precision (for example, via sneak attack).